CMU-SoftwareDesignforDS-Team/AutoVehicles/Docs/Data_Report/DataSummaryReport_2019Survey.md

 ## Variables Ranking

-From the strongest association to the least association based on the above p-value of the Correlation Analysis:
+From the strongest association to the least association based on the above p-value of the Correlation Analysis: <br>

 SafeAv, ProvingGround, ArizonaCrash, FamiliarityTech, Speed25Mph, ReportSafetyIncident, SchoolZoneManual, SharedPedestrian, FamiliarityNews, SafeHuman, SharePerformanceData, TwoEmployeesAv, SmartphoneOwner, ShareTripData, ZipCode, SharedCyclist